Expert technology "buy-in" advice for your nonprofit

 Collaborate with ease

-Collaboration with single or multiple partners can expand and enrich your continuum of care.
+Collaboration with single or multiple partners can expand and enrich your continuum of care and attract additional funding dollars.
 Similarly, appropriate information sharing between staff and volunteers ensures that your organization maximizes capacity and resources.
 To truly support efficient and effective collaboration, however, your nonprofit needs a single, permission-secure, easy-to-use system to place shared histories, updates, reports and actions at everyone's fingertips.

 To make your case for new technology, tell the story with real facts, pictures of clients, and research regarding how much more effectively you can deliver your mission when you can quickly, easily, simply and securely share pertinent information.
-For example, demonstrate how much easier it is to provide family-centric, holistic case management or other collaborative services when staff can securely and immediately share information about clients in the same household or regarding a client needing multiple services.
+For example, demonstrate how much easier it is to engage stakeholders when information an inspiration about impact is easily shared.